kickr-dev/kickr/README.md

 Usage:
   kickr generate [flags]

+Aliases:
+  generate, g

 Flags:
+  -f, --force   force generation of all files initially created by kickr (README.md, SECURITY.md, etc.) even if the initial generated notice has been removed
   -h, --help    help for generate

 Global Flags:
   -d, --dir string          set directory where generation will be made (default is current directory)